TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 Next to the blockquote, you can make use of the central-quote as following:

+{% highlight html %}
+<div class="central-quote">This is supposed to be a central-blockquote.
+You should see two dividers on top and the bottom of this quote.</div>
+{% endhighlight %}

 <div class="central-quote">This is supposed to be a central-blockquote.
 You should see two dividers on top and the bottom of this quote.</div>

 ## Further Customization